splunk/public-o11y-docs/apm/profiling/get-data-in-profiling.rst

    #.
 An OTLP gRPC receiver
    #.
 An OTLP exporter pointed at the collector in data forwarding (gateway) mode :strong:`(3)`
    #.
-A logs pipeline that connects the receiver and the exporter, for example:
+A logs pipeline that connects the receiver and the exporter.
+See the default agent config with the necessary adjustment to use to send to a gateway on GitHub: :newpage:`https://github.com/signalfx/splunk-otel-collector/blob/main/cmd/otelcol/config/collector/agent_config.yaml#L195-L204`.`
+      For example:

    .. code-block:: yaml

+      service:
+         pipelines:
+            logs:
+               receivers: [fluentforward, otlp]
+               processors:
+               - memory_limiter
+               - batch
+               - resourcedetection
+               #- resource/add_environment
                #exporters: [splunk_hec, splunk_hec/profiling]
                # Use instead when sending to gateway
                exporters: [otlp]

 #.
-The collector in data forwarding (gateway) mode :strong:`(3)` default configuration:
+The collector in data forwarding (gateway) mode :strong:`(3)` with the following components:
       #.
 An OTLP gRPC receiver
       #.
 A splunk_hec exporter
       #.
 A logs pipeline that connects the receiver and the exporter